Do You Understand The EU Allergens Law?

 That means that restaurateurs, small, independent caterers, and chefs will need to research each and every ingredient in their dishes to accurately list the allergens present.

 They’ll also need to take into consideration the threats posed by cross contamination in their own kitchen, and change their kitchen policies in response.
-Under the new rules, the listings of what allergens a food contains must be exact, and a reaction to an allergen unlisted due to its presence from cross contamination could result in a fine.
+According to the new Allergens Law, the listings of what allergens a food contains must be exact, and a reaction to an allergen unlisted due to its presence from cross contamination could result in a fine.

 If a business does not comply with these rules, they can face fines of up to £5,000 for each infraction—fines which could be devastating for small businesses.